a-padinha/sunflower/README.md

 java.lang.IllegalStateException: WorkManager is not initialized properly.
 You have explicitly disabled WorkManagerInitializer in your manifest, have not manually called WorkManager#initialize at this point, and your Application does not implement Configuration.Provider.
 ```
 To fix this I would firstly create an issue at the android/sunflower repo in order to expose this evidence and get some feedback.
-I would also try a couple things I encontered about the subject while investigating related with editing the custom WorkManager
+I would also try a couple things I found about the subject while investigating related with editing the custom WorkManager
 initialize.
 To work around this issue for now I invalidated caches (File > Invalidate caches), and did Clean/Rebuild project
 (Build > Clean Project Build > Build Project) this would clear the warning for some time.